mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

     C4 -->|no| X4[400 Bad Request]
     C4 -->|yes| C5{Turnstile passes?}
     C5 -->|no| X5[400 CAPTCHA failed]
-    C5 -->|yes| OK[Insert + dispatch]
+    C5 -->|yes| OK[Insert pending + open issue]
 {% end %}

-All comments go straight to `approved` for now.
-Moderation-by-email would require email infrastructure I do not want to maintain.
-Moderation-by-console means I will forget to check it.
-If spam becomes a real problem later, Akismet has a clean API and can be wired in without changing anything else in the pipeline.
+Every comment lands in the database as `pending` and is invisible until I approve it.
+The approval mechanism is a GitHub issue: the Worker opens one for each submission, I read the text, and if it looks fine I add the `approved` label.
+An Actions workflow catches the label event, flips the status in the database, closes the issue, and triggers a build.
+If the submission is spam I just close the issue without labelling it and the comment stays pending forever.

+No email infrastructure, no admin panel, no console queries.
+The issue inbox is the moderation queue.

 ## What it took

-The whole system is six pieces:
+The whole system is seven pieces:

 1. A SQL migration: one `CREATE TABLE` and one `CREATE INDEX`.
 2. A one-time Python script that imports all existing Blogger comments from the exported TOML files into Neon, making the database the single source of truth.
-3. A Cloudflare Worker in TypeScript (~150 lines): CORS, honeypot, validation, Turnstile check, SHA-256 hashing, DB insert, GitHub dispatch.
+3. A Cloudflare Worker in TypeScript (~150 lines): CORS, honeypot, validation, Turnstile check, SHA-256 hashing, DB insert as `pending`, GitHub issue creation.
-4. Two additions to the existing build workflow (~10 lines of YAML): a `repository_dispatch` trigger and a pre-build step that installs the Python dependencies and runs the export script with the `NEON_DATABASE_URL` secret.
+4. A moderation workflow (~30 lines of YAML): triggers on issue label, verifies the actor is the repo owner, runs the approval script, closes the issue, calls the build workflow.
+5. A Python approval script (~30 lines): extracts the comment UUID from the issue body and sets `status = 'approved'` in Neon.
-5. A Python export script (~60 lines): connect to Neon, group rows by slug, write `comments.toml` files into the workspace with `tomli-w`.
+6. A Python export script (~60 lines): connect to Neon, group rows by slug, write `comments.toml` files into the workspace with `tomli-w`.
-6. Two Zola template partials: one for rendering the comment list (with empty state), one for the form itself with RTL/LTR support for Arabic and English.
+7. Two Zola template partials: one for rendering the comment list (with empty state), one for the form itself with RTL/LTR support for Arabic and English.

 The form is at the bottom of this post.
-Try it out and let me know what you think.
+Comments are moderated, so yours will appear once I have had a chance to review it.